Love Etc. (song): Release

 "Love Etc." was released on 16 March 2009 and sold 13,644 copies in its first week in the UK.
+The song was on BBC Radio 2's primary A List, and Absolute Radio played it on their second-tier B List.
 It was the duo's 41st hit song, peaking at number 14 on the UK Singles Chart.
-The song was on BBC Radio 2's primary A List, and Absolute Radio played it on their second-tier B List.
+In the liner notes of the 2017 reissue Yes: Further Listening 2008–2010, it was noted: "'Love etc.' would be the Pet Shop Boys last Top 20 hit to date, and by the time they released 'Together' [2010] at the very end of this period, because of how both British radio and the way that the charts were compiled had changed as technology and patterns of music consumption evolved, it was no longer likely that a Pet Shop Boys single would reach the Top 40".

 The single came in CD and digital formats.
 The two-track CD included a new song, "Gin and Jag", as a B-side.
 Digital releases included the bonus track "We're All Criminals Now", a song about the killing of Jean Charles de Menezes by police at Stockwell tube station.
 A Remixes EP featured tracks by Gui Boratto, Kurd Maverick, and Frankmusik, as well as Pet Shop Boys' own mix.

 On 24 March 2009, "Love Etc." was released digitally by Astralwerks as the duo's first single in the United States since "Break 4 Love" in 2001.